hyperledger/bevel/docs/source/operations/quorum_networkyaml.md

     # This is the version of "tessera" or "constellation" docker image that will be deployed
     # Supported versions #
     # constellation: 0.3.2 (For all versions of quorum)
-    # tessera: 0.10.4 (for quorum 2.5.0)
-    tm_version: "0.10.4"               # This is the version of "tessera" and "constellation" docker image that will be deployed
+    tm_version: "21.4.0"               # This is the version of "tessera" and "constellation" docker image that will be deployed
     tm_tls: "strict"                  # Options are "strict" and "off"
     tm_trust: "tofu"                  # Options are: "whitelist", "ca-or-tofu", "ca", "tofu"
     ## Transaction Manager nodes public addresses should be provided.